tuengominh/tuengominh.github.io/_assignments/week-01-2-project-management.md

 </div>
 <p></p>

-<h2 id="git">Git and Gitlab</h2>
+<h2 id="git">Git and GitLab</h2>

 <h5>SSH key</h5>
-<p>Since I had access to my Gitlab repository from the very first class, and before I already generated an SSH key that links to my personal Gitlab account, the process became quite simple.
-All I need to do was to copy the SSH key in the personal Gitlab account and paste it into my gitlab.fabcloud.org account as an existing key.</p>
+<p><a href="https://git-scm.com/doc">Git</a> is a VCS (version control system) that helps us to track versions as well as contributions in projects, and <a href="https://about.gitlab.com/">GitLab</a> is a web-based DevOps tool that provides a Git-repository manager, issue-tracking and CI/CD pipeline features.
+Since I had access to my GitLab repository from the very first class, and before I already generated an SSH key that links to my personal GitLab account, the process became quite simple.
+All I need to do was to copy the SSH key in the personal GitLab account and paste it into my gitlab.fabcloud.org account as an existing key.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/ssh-1.png" class="img-fluid w-100"/>
 <p></p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/ssh-2.png" class="img-fluid w-100"/>
 <p></p>

-<h5>Push changes to Gitlab</h5>
+<h5>Push changes to GitLab</h5>
-<p>Git is a VCS (version control system) that helps us to track versions as well as contributions in projects.
-Since I developed my website <strong>BEFORE</strong> getting access to the repo, I didn't clone the project.
-Instead, I removed the existing files directly on Gitlab, which led to a huge amount of commits.
+<p>Since I developed my website <strong>BEFORE</strong> getting access to the repo, I didn't clone the project.
+Instead, I removed the existing files directly on GitLab, which led to a huge amount of commits.
 I also deleted the <code>.gitlab-ci.yml</code> file which is used for MkDocs sites and created a new one for Jekyll there.
 The templates are available in the <strong>CI/CD Configuration</strong> section.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/git-1.png" class="img-fluid w-100"/>
 <p></p>
-<p>The following command lines were slightly different from the usual add -> commit -> push process:</p>
+<p>The following command lines were slightly different from the usual <i>add -> commit -> push</i> process:</p>
 <ul>
 <li><kbd>$ git init</kbd>: initialize a local repo</li>
-<li><kbd>$ git remote add origin gitlab_URL</kbd>: connect the Gitlab remote branch to my local repo</li>
+<li><kbd>$ git remote add origin gitlab_URL</kbd>: connect the GitLab remote branch to my local repo</li>
 <li><kbd>$ git pull origin master --allow-unrelated-histories</kbd>: fetch and merge all files/changes that I don't have in my local repo, i.e. the new <code>.gitlab-ci.yml</code></li>
 <li><kbd>$ git status</kbd> and <kbd>$ git add</kbd>: to see changes and stage them for commit</li>
 <li><kbd>$ git commit -m "Messages here"</kbd>: commit changes</li>
-<li><kbd>$ git push --set-upstream origin master</kbd>: push changes to the Gitlab remote repo</li>
+<li><kbd>$ git push --set-upstream origin master</kbd>: push changes to the GitLab remote repo</li>
 </ul>
 <img src="{{site.baseurl}}/assets/img/assignments/week-01/git-3.png" class="img-fluid w-100"/>
 <p></p>